 What is a Good Faith Estimate?
 What is a GFE?

-The lender or the mortgage broker must provide you with a GFE within three business days of the receipt of your application or required information.
-You must receive the GFE and indicate that you intend to proceed with the loan before you are charged any fees except a credit report fee.
+The lender or the mortgage broker must provide you with a GFE within three business days of receiving your application or other required information.
+You can't be charged any fees until you get the GFE and indicate that you plan to take out the home loan.
+But you can be charged a credit report fee.

 If the lender denies your application within three business days, it does not have to provide you with a GFE.
 Within 30 days, your lender has to tell you:

 - That you have 60 days to request the reason why it was denied

 Tip: You don't have to take the mortgage loan even if you receive a GFE.
 The lender also doesn't have to give you the loan even if it provides a GFE.